Austin Gallery

 Pros

-• High mesh back supports the full length of your spine
+• Mesh back supports the full length of your spine

 Cons

-For bigger and taller bodies, back support starts with a chair that won't give out under you — and the CAPOT is built for exactly that.
-Rated to 400 lb on a sturdy frame, it holds its shape where a lighter chair sags into a slouch within a season.
-The high mesh back runs the full length of your spine, and an adjustable lumbar targets the lower back — the spot a larger frame tends to feel first after a long day.
+For bigger and taller bodies, back support starts with a chair that won't give out under you, and the Flash Furniture Big & Tall is built for exactly that.
+Rated to 400 lb on a sturdy commercial frame, it holds its shape where a lighter chair sags into a slouch within a season.
+The high mesh back runs the length of your spine, the wide seat gives your hips room, and the company behind the rating has supplied contract seating to offices and institutions since 2001, which is worth a lot in a category full of invented numbers.

-Flip-up 4D armrests let you set your forearm support and get the chair close to a desk, and the breathable mesh keeps you cool.
-It is engineered for support and capacity rather than plushness, so the seat is on the firm side and the finish is solid-for-the-price rather than luxury.
-If your priority is a chair that fits a big frame and keeps supporting your back, this delivers where mainstream chairs quit.
+It is engineered for support and capacity rather than plushness, so the seat is on the firm side and the look is function-first.
+If your priority is a chair that fits a big frame and keeps supporting your back after the honeymoon month, this delivers where mainstream chairs quit.

 Also Great

-A high-back mesh chair rated to 400 lb with an adjustable lumbar and flip-up 4D arms — the pick for larger frames whose back pain needs a chair that won't sag or bottom out.
-Full-length back support, a big capacity, and real lumbar adjustment at a mid-budget price.
+A mesh chair rated to 400 lb from a contract furniture maker that publishes real tested specs: the pick for larger frames whose back pain needs a chair that won't sag or bottom out.
+Full-length back support, a wide seat, and a big honest capacity at a mid-budget price.

 Buy this if you're a bigger or taller person and lighter chairs leave your back unsupported or sag out within a season.
-The 400 lb rating and sturdy frame hold their shape, the high back supports the full length of your spine, and the adjustable lumbar targets the lower back where a big frame feels it most.
+Flash Furniture supplies commercial seating by the thousand, so the 400 lb rating is a Ranked spec rather than a listing claim.
+The frame holds its shape, the mesh back supports the length of your spine, and the wide seat fits your hips without pinching.

 What we don't like

-It is built for support and capacity rather than plushness — the mesh seat is firmer than a padded one.
+It is built for support and capacity rather than plushness: the seat is firmer than a padded one, and the styling is functional commercial rather than sleek.
 Fit and finish are solid for the price rather than premium.

 Best ValueBest Under $150